glennlopez/Prog-2000/README.md

 What is Prog-2000
 -----------------
+><b>For prospective employers:</b> A lot of the code I wrote for Prog-2000 are old/un-revised.
+As such, you may see a lot of bad coding habits.
+For more recent materials, do visit https://github.com/glennlopez/EmbeddedSystems.Playground.
+This is where I play around with more modern micro controllers such as Texas Instruments TMC4 using <u>Arm's Cortex M4</u> architechture.

 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C; also to help fellow students.
 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>, practice Midterm Exam provided <a href="https://github.com/glennlopez/Prog-2000/wiki/Practice-Midterm-Exam">here</a>, and finished labs <a href="https://github.com/glennlopez/Prog-2000/tree/master/FINISHED%20LAB"> here</a>.
 I don't give out answers to exams, make a group, work together, and find the solution.

 It's your choice to use these resources I am providing as reference or for cheating.
 Maybe when learning is not commensurately represented by grades, you'll realize how pointless it is to say you learned something, when you clearly haven't.
 If you are going to cheat, atleast be creative about it.
 Just keep in mind that grades are only a currency and sole commodity of schools...
 In real life, your grades are worthless.
 What you get out of your coursework will be your only asset when solving problems in the real world.